aromeni/frameworks_and_languages_module/technical_report.md

 ## Basic Routing

-In the server code, routing was manually implemented by parsing the URL and method.
-Technically, routing in web frameworks is the process of mapping incoming HTTP requests to appropriate handlers based on their path and method.
-It entails defining URL patterns and linking them to specific functions that activate upon matching requests.
-This allows developers to design how the application responds to different client requests at various endpoints.
+Technically, the process of routing in web frameworks involves associating incoming HTTP requests with corresponding handlers based on URL patterns and methods.
+It requires setting up defined paths which are then linked to specific functions, triggering the appropriate response when requests match these predefined routes.

 ```python
 if __name__ == "__main__":